ncp38/cs142-s25/projects/proj2/index.md

 and new ones drop from the top to take their place.
 You earn points for every gumdrop that disappears.

-Note that the main project description can be read from top to bottom; at the end, there are specific guidelines for what needs to be submitted as well as a section for hints.
-If you get stuck as you work through the project, this section may be helpful to consult.
+Note that the main project description can be read from top to bottom; at the end, there are specific guidelines for what needs to be submitted, as well as a section for hints.
+If you get stuck as you work through the project, the hints section may be helpful to consult.

 ## Game description